 Starting a career in the international art world requires preparation, persistence and most importantly understanding of its unique universe of career possibilities.
 The art world employs a wide variety of professionals in a myriad of settings.

 In the commercial landscape are roles in the auction houses, galleries, advisory firms, insurance companies and online marketplaces.
 Moving toward the non-profit space are the foundations, museums, historic houses and education institutions.
-In my role as Director of Career Services at Sotheby’s Institute in New York, I work with candidates and employers every day to help both parties find a good match.
+The Career Services office at Sotheby’s Institute works with candidates and employers every day to help both parties find a good match.
 Finding a great job depends largely on understanding your options, knowing your strengths and sharpening your focus.